lazysho/fgoSaltFlush/README.md

 8. Host **data on firebase** and use its real time feature.

 ## Updates
-- Fixed some broken images.
-- Made summon process more accurate than before but **still not 100% accurate**.
+- Made summon process better than before but **still not 100% accurate**.
+- Summon process printed on console.
+Just right click and inspect or `ctrl+shift+i`.
+- Adjust animation for mobile devices.
+- If rarity is above R, there's **25%** chance of spark animation.

 ### May fgoSaltFlush flush your salt, give you peace and spark your rolls